Mabee-Gerrer Museum of Art: History

 The museum is named for Fr.
 Gregory Gerrer, a Benedictine monk of St. Gregory's Abbey, who was an art historian and art collector.
 During his travels in the United States, Europe, Africa and South America, he acquired art and artifacts to exhibit in Oklahoma.
 In 1919, the collection moved to Benedictine Hall where it was called St. Gregory's Abbey Art Gallery and Museum.
 G. Patrick Riley visited the museum as a child in the early 1940s, and credits these visits as his inspiration to become an artist.
-Starting in 1962, the Gerrer collection was on long term loan to the Oklahoma Science and Arts Foundation in Oklahoma City.
-St Gregory's Abbey built a new building as a permanent home for the collection with matching funds from the Mabee Foundation.
+In 2022, a large sculpture by Riley and fellow artist Glen Henry entitled "Trinity Eagle" was erected in front of the museum building.
+Starting in 1962, the Gerrer collection was on long-term loan to the Oklahoma Science and Arts Foundation in Oklahoma City.
+St. Gregory's Abbey built a new building as a permanent home for the collection with matching funds from the Mabee Foundation.
 The Mabee-Gerrer Museum of Art opened in 1979.
 The building was designed by Chadsey/Architects from Tulsa, Oklahoma.
+An addition to this building opened in 1990 which expanded the educational programming offered by the museum.